ChukaCSTD/ChukaCSTD/README.md

 - **Figma**
 - **Baserow**

-🌱 I’m currently learning to become a Fullstack Developer and also delving into Mobile App Development as I progress in my journey.
+🌱 A Fullstack Developer for Mobile & Web App Development.

 🤝 I’m looking to collaborate on exciting projects in any of my areas of interest, particularly those that push the boundaries of technology and creativity.